0xbarath/marketplace/README.md

 ## Overview

 The Marketplace contract is a decentralized marketplace for collateralized loans.
-It allows users to create loan listings, which other users can then fund.
-The contract is designed to be used with ERC721 tokens, which represent the collateral for the loan.
-The contract is also designed to be used with an oracle, which provides the current price of the collateral token.
+Borrowers can get loans by collateralizing their asset (NFTs).
+Lenders can find the listings from borrowers and provide their offers for loans after depositing funds in the pool that will be used to fund the collateralized loans.
+On loan default, the collateral asset can be liquidated and retrieved by the lenders.
+On proper repayment of loan with interest the collateral asset is returned to the borrower

 A typical loan lifecycle consists of the following stages:
 * **Listing**: Borrower creates a loan listing, specifying the collateral token, the loan amount, the loan duration, and the maximum loan-to-value (LTV) ratio.